Skip to main content

 Assign group to Analytics service

-• APEX application configuration and
+• Configuring the APEX application, and

 Add confidential application